By-Laws of The Watch Hill Memorial Library & Improvement Society

 The Vice Presidents: The Vice Presidents shall, in the absence or incapacity of the President, perform the duties of that officer and shall do and perform such other duties as from time to time may be assigned to her.

 The Treasurer: The Treasurer shall have the care and custody of all funds of the Society and shall deposit the same in the name of the Society in such bank or banks as the Directors may direct.
 The Treasurer shall collect and receive all funds payable to the Society.
 The Treasurer shall sign and endorse all checks, drafts, notes and orders for the payment of money and shall pay out and dispose of the same under the direction of the President.
 The President may authorize the Recording Secretary or some other officer or director to approve payments.
-The Treasurer shall render a statement of funds on hand at every regular meeting of the Society and shall render a full financial report duly reviewed by a certified public accountant of the Society at the Annual Meeting.
+The Treasurer shall render a statement of funds on hand at every regular meeting of the Society and shall render a full financial report duly reviewed by a certified public accountant of the Society Annually.

 Recording Secretary: The Recording Secretary shall keep the minutes of all meetings and have charge of the books and records and shall sign all minutes of the Society.
 The Recording Secretary shall do and perform such other duties as from time to time may be assigned to her.